-In 2007, FDA approved the manufacturing of generic form of Ambien, increasing its availability to consumers.
+In 2007, the FDA approved the manufacturing of a generic form of Ambien, increasing its availability to consumers.
 However, this wider availability increased the rates of Ambien addiction.

 According to the National Survey on Drug Use and Health, 500,000 people in the US are currently abusing Ambien.